kernel-community/services/CONTRIBUTING.md

 ### Setup

-Fork the repo to your GitHub account.
+Fork the repo to your GitHub account, check it out locally and run

+`yarn install`

 ### Branch organization